‘Real Housewives Of Beverly Hills’ Stars Skip Lisa Vanderpump’s Dogs Charity Gala Amid Cast Drama

 “It has been a difficult season,” Vanderpump told ET.
 “But it’s been a difficult year for me personally, and the season was very challenging.
 So I’m in a lot of it, but there are some parts I skip, and I think people have seen that.”

-The Real Housewives of Beverly Hills season 9 is expected to debut on Bravo in early 2019.
+The Real Housewives of Beverly Hills Season 9 is expected to debut on Bravo in early 2019.